Reforestation of the Andes with Accion Andina

-This brought great benefits to the community as the project is run locally by ECOAN (Asociación Ecosistemas Andinos), with all the money staying in the local economy as well as helping to reforest the area.
+This brings great benefits to the community.
+The project is run locally by ECOAN (Asociación Ecosistemas Andinos), all money stays in the local economy and valleys are reforested.

-In 2018, ECOAN and GFC (Global Forest Generation) came together to found Acción Andina, which since its inception has facilitated the establishment of 22 initiatives, involving 25,000 individuals in the rehabilitation of approximately 5,000 hectares of Andean woodlands and safeguarding over 11,250 hectares of already-existing forests.
+In 2018, ECOAN (Asociación Ecosistemas Andinos) and GFC (Global Forest Generation) came together to found Acción Andina.
+Together they have facilitated over 20 separate projects in the high Andes.
+This has involved over 25,000 local people in reforesting over 5,000 hectares with Andean woodlands and protecting over 11,250 hectares of existing forest.

-Over 200 nearby communities have benefited from improved economic prospects due to activities such as reforestation and forest preservation, establishment of new micro-businesses, access to healthcare, installation of water collection systems, adoption of clean-burning clay stoves, deployment of solar panels, and attainment of formal land titles.
+Over 200 local communities in the high Andes of the Cusco area have benefited.
+Economic prospects have improved as a result of activities such as: reforestation, forest preservation, establishment of micro-businesses, access to healthcare, installation of water collection systems, adoption of clean-burning clay stoves, use of solar panels, and formalisation of land titles.

 In 2023, Acción Andina was awarded the prestigious Earthshot Prize.
 This award, initiated by Prince William and The Royal Foundation, recognises their efforts in addressing the challenges of climate change and biodiversity loss.